Why Having a Strong Company Culture is a Competitive Advantage in Today’s Environment

 So, it should be unsurprising that employee engagement in 2022 declined to a mere 32% – down from 36% in 2020 and 34% in 2021.
 And employee disengagement is on the rise, with 18% of employees now reporting being actively disengaged.

 While there are many factors that go into employees disengaging, feeling disconnected from the company’s purpose is one that leaders have the power to influence.
-And doing so will result in higher employee engagement and less turnover.

 In fact, a study from McKinsey & Company found that 82% of employees believe it’s important their company has a purpose; ideally, one that contributes to society and creates meaningful work.